LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/ReconstructORI/readme.md

 ![HybridModel](./Losscurve_SEED42_LR0.01_HD30_HL2_Epoch113_WithPhysics1_WithBatch1.png)

 > The first 50 epochs are in the pretraining stage.
+From the convergence curves we can see the physics constraints significantly improved the astringency of both the training and testing losses.

 This model experienced the least iterations and was the best model in this filefolder, with the final training loss **0.017** and testing loss **1.36**.
-This indicates an enhanced generalizability of the models with physical constraints caring about all spatial coordinates.
+This indicates a very strong generalizability of the models with physical constraints caring about all spatial coordinates.

 ---
 ## 📚 Future Plans